 The ability to manage a diverse group of students, many suffering from personal problems that impact their in-class behavior, is hard to teach.
 Universities and colleges are now taking the time to better understand an applicant’s people skills and professionalism.
 This understanding helps guide future teachers in navigating the challenges of the classroom and promoting wellbeing for themselves and students.

 From primary to high school, teachers find themselves coping with racial tension, language gaps, immigration issues, economic diversity, and even student homelessness.
 So how do people skills and professionalism fit into preparing teachers for the challenges of the classroom?

 Classroom behavior management and wellbeing explained

 Gone are the days when managing a class meant keeping the loud ones quiet, the bad ones in-line, and helping the good ones succeed.
 Today’s behavior management is about integrating everyone into the lesson and creating a sense of belonging for all students.
-Then, finding a way to engage the entire class so that everyone succeeds as a group.
-It’s no longer about punishing those who break the mold but finding a way to incorporate individual differences into a broader success story.
+Then, it’s about finding a way to engage the entire class so that everyone succeeds as a group.
+It’s no longer about punishing those who break the mold, but finding a way to incorporate individual differences into a broader success story.

 This ups the challenge for teachers.
 As an example, most Australian primary classes have 23 students on average.
 Some of these students have recently immigrated to Australia and have a wide array of cultural differences that need to be considered.
 Some did not get to eat breakfast before leaving the house and are having difficulty staying awake.
 Some are already receiving pressure from their parents to achieve academic success and are coping with that stress.